Skip to Content

 How To Make An Advent Calendar With An Old Dictionary

-In this post, I show you how to make a paper advent calendar with an old dictionary.
-I have also used many of the wonderful images that have been featured on Pictureboxblue over the year.
+This post shows you how to make a paper advent calendar with an old dictionary.
+I have also used many beautiful images featured on Pictureboxblue over the years.
+Every year, I love to make all my boys a different homemade advent calendar, generally from the stuff around me.
+Most of my Christmas decorations are recycled.

-When I was clearing out the home office the other week I came across a dictionary I had to literally blow the dust off.
+When I was clearing out the home office the other week, I came across a dictionary.
+I had to blow the dust off.
 I don’t think it had been open for years.
-I mean who uses a dictionary any more when you have google on your phone?
+I mean, who uses a dictionary anymore when you have Google on your phone?

 First, I put the book into the pile to go to the charity shop.
-Then I thought they probably have loads of them already.
-Along with maps, dictionaries do actually go out of date.
-Plus most people use sat navs and online dictionaries.
+Then I thought they probably had loads of them already.
+Along with maps, dictionaries do go out of date.
+Plus, most people use sat navs and online dictionaries.

-New roads are built and old maps are no longer reliable and language evolves.
-Every year hundreds of new words are added to the Oxford English Dictionary, or their definitions get updated.
+New roads are built, old maps are no longer reliable, and language evolves.
+Every year, hundreds of new words are added to the Oxford English Dictionary and their definitions are updated.

 chillax, v.